libraryofcelsus/Aetherius_AI_Assistant/readme.md

 If No Qdrant server is running, Aetherius will save to disk.

-Launch Aetherius with **run.bat**
+12. Launch Aetherius with one of the **run.bat** files.

-Upload heuristics to DB and change the Bot and User name to start chatting with Aetherius!
+13. Upload heuristics to DB and change the Bot and User name to start chatting with Aetherius!

 Heuristic examples, and files to modify prompts can be found in the config folder.
 Prompts can also be edited through the Config Menu.

 Photo OCR (jpg, jpeg, png) requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki